RavenousLegs

 Apart from its outstanding looks, what makes this mosque special is the unique history behind the construction of the mosque which took more than a century for its completion.
 The story goes back to Mughal Era (1526-1857), when India was mushrooming with Mughal styled architectural monuments.
 The Muslim rulers had built a number of mosques and Madarsas to spread Islam and its teachings.

-The mosque was left in bad shape with damaged roof, pits in the courtyard and incomplete minarets for years, before the guardian of the mosque undertook the reconstruction work in 1971.
-With the help generous donations from Muslim community in India and abroad, the construction of the mosque was completed in the year 1985, standing tall as one of the largest mosques of Asia.
+The mosque was left in bad shape with a damaged roof, pits in the courtyard, and incomplete minarets for years, before the guardian of the mosque undertook the reconstruction work in 1971.
+With the help of generous donations from the Muslim community in India and abroad, the construction of the mosque was completed in the year 1985, standing tall as one of the largest mosques in Asia.

 She dreamt, she initiated, but couldn't see the dream being fulfilled in her lifetime.
 Destiny had it to be fulfilled by someone else a century later, for the betterment of humanity.